-- You create a PHP Web Application debug configuration, and then IntelliJ IDEA uses its settings to launch the application, open the browser, and activate the debugging engine.
+You create a PHP Web Page debug configuration, and then IntelliJ IDEA uses its settings to launch the application, open the browser, and activate the debugging engine.

-- You create a PHP HTTP Request debug configuration, IntelliJ IDEA generates a request on its base, and then accesses a specific page through this request.
+You create a PHP HTTP Request debug configuration or an HTTP request in the code editor, IntelliJ IDEA generates a request on its base, and then accesses a specific page through this request.

 When using Xdebug, you can also debug PHP applications in the multiuser mode via Xdebug proxy servers.